SwiftStrike24/AI-Kraken-TradingBot/IMPLEMENTATION.md

 ## ⚡ Latest Enhancements (August 2025)

+**🛡️ ROBUSTNESS UPGRADE (August 2025):** Market Intelligence Pipeline - IMPLEMENTED ✅
+- **Problem Solved:** The bot was consistently failing to gather any relevant news headlines, causing the AI to operate without crucial market context and leading to poor decision-making quality.
+- **Root Cause Analysis:**
+  1.  **Stale RSS Feeds:** Many of the hardcoded RSS feed URLs in `bot/research_agent.py` were outdated or inactive, resulting in failed requests.
+  2.  **Aggressive Caching:** The caching logic was not correctly clearing itself between runs and was overly aggressive, incorrectly flagging new articles as duplicates.
+  3.  **Fragile Date Parsing:** The previous date parsing logic could not handle the variety of timestamp formats found across different RSS feeds.
+  4.  **Generic User-Agent:** Requests were being made with a default User-Agent, increasing the risk of being blocked by news source firewalls.
+- **Technical Solution:**
+  - **Overhauled RSS Feeds:** Conducted a web search to find and implement a new, verified list of high-quality crypto and macro news RSS feeds for 2025.
+Removed all dead links.
+  - **Intelligent Cache Control:** Refactored the `SupervisorAgent` to take explicit control over data freshness.
+It now passes a `bypass_cache=True` flag to the `AnalystAgent` at the start of every trading cycle and, critically, during refinement loops.
+This ensures the AI always has the freshest possible data.
+  - **Robust Date Parsing:** Replaced the fragile, format-specific date parsing with the `python-dateutil` library, which can intelligently parse almost any common date format.
+  - **Standardized User-Agent:** All RSS feed requests are now made with a standard browser User-Agent to maximize compatibility and avoid automated blocking.
+- **Files Modified:**
+  - `bot/research_agent.py`: Updated RSS feed list, integrated `dateutil` for parsing, and added a standard User-Agent to requests.
+  - `agents/supervisor_agent.py`: Implemented logic to control the `bypass_cache` flag for the `AnalystAgent`.
+  - `agents/analyst_agent.py`: Modified to correctly pass the `bypass_cache` flag down to the `ResearchAgent`.
+- **Impact:** The market intelligence pipeline is now significantly more resilient and reliable.
+The bot can successfully gather a rich set of fresh news headlines, providing the AI with the high-quality, real-time context it needs to make informed, intelligent trading decisions.
+- **Status:** ✅ PRODUCTION READY - The bot's ability to see and understand the market is fully restored.

 **🤖 AUTONOMY UPGRADE (August 9, 2025):** Refinement Loop Robustness - IMPLEMENTED ✅
 - **Problem Solved:** The refinement loop, designed to ask the AI for a better plan when its first one was invalid, was failing.
 The AI would often propose the same invalid trade again, causing the system to hit its `max_refinement_loops` limit and abort the trading cycle.
 - **Root Cause:**